AnimeForLife191/Fumiko/docs/ui.md

 Desktop webview applications face several engineering challenges that standard web apps do not:

-* **Route Navigation Tearing**: In component-based frameworks, navigating between views unmounts component trees.
-If an OAuth handshake or background sync is tied to a specific route component (like `AddAccount`), navigating back to the dashboard will abort the future and leave network sockets hanging.
+* **Route Navigation Tearing**: In component-based UI frameworks, navigating between views unmounts component trees.
+If an OAuth handshake or background sync is tied to a specific route component (like `AddAccount`), navigating back to the dashboard will abort the future and leave local network sockets hanging.
 * **Task Leaks from Background Polling**: Spawning unmanaged background loops to poll email accounts causes task leaks when accounts are deleted, leading to ghost sync passes and wasted provider API quotas.
+* **The Webview Link Trap**: Desktop webview engines (Wry, WebKit, WebView2) disable new window popups by default.
+Clicking ordinary email links with `target="_blank"` silently fails.
+Conversely, allowing unvetted link navigation can cause the entire desktop app window to navigate away to a third-party website.
 * **The Email Sanitization Dilemma**: Naive HTML sanitizers strip all `<style>` elements, destroying email layouts, receipts, and invoices.
 Leaving styles unvetted, however, exposes the desktop webview to CSS data exfiltration (`@import`) and script injection (`javascript:` expressions).
 * **Accidental Process Termination**: If closing the application window terminates the binary, background inbox monitoring stops completely, defeating the purpose of an email watcher.
 * **Orphaned Configuration References**: Deleting an installed local AI model from disk while leaving it marked as the active classifier in SQLite causes background sync jobs to fail silently.